-Blurring the line between brand and lifestyle, it has built a very loyal following and enjoys an average steady sales growth of 22%.
+Blurring the line between brand and lifestyle, it has built a very loyal following and enjoyed an average steady sales growth of 22%.
+(SOURCE)

 Retail: branded experiences with a purpose

-Identifying the critical point of friction in the buyer’s journey is the single most important aspect in defining the right experience to create.
+Identifying critical points of friction in the buyer’s journey is the single most important aspect in determining the right experience to create.

 Whatever the friction, a retailer must see these bumps in the road as opportunities.In order to flourish, the brick-and-mortar must change with the times, it must evolve.
 Darwin’s theory rings true even in the retail world, only the fittest and in this case most engaging and innovative will survive.